fiskaltrust/interface-doc/doc/appendix-de-kassensichv/cash-register-integration/receipt-sequences-creation.md

 ![chargeitem-external-payment-internal](media/chargeitem-external-payment-internal.png)

+1. A couple performs a check-in at the reception of a hotel for one night.
+2. An info-order for the overnight-stay is created.
-A couple performs a check-in at the reception of a hotel for one night.
-After the check-in, it decides to have a beer at the hotel-bar, which uses a different POS system (or fiskaltrust.queue).
+3. After the check-in, it decides to have a beer at the hotel-bar, which uses a different POS system (or fiskaltrust.queue).
 The consumption of the hotel-bar shall be paid with the final invoice of the overnight-stay.
 The room number is for 'cbArea' to provide information why the business actions across the different POS systems are connected.
-For the check-out, the receipt of the consumption of the hotel-bar and the receipt of the overnight stay need to be merged.
+4. For the check-out, the receipt of the consumption of the hotel-bar and the receipt of the overnight stay need to be merged.
 Therefore, 'info-internal' receipts with a new, common 'cbReceiptReference' are created.
 One 'info-internal' receipt is used to reference to the external POS receipt using 'ftReceiptCaseData'.
-The other 'info-internal' receipt is used to reference to the internal 'info-order' of the overnight-stay using 'cbPreviousReceiptReference'.
-A 'POS receipt' is created, including all collected charge-items from external and internal POS system(s), and the pay-items of the internal POS system.
+5. The other 'info-internal' receipt is used to reference to the internal 'info-order' of the overnight-stay using 'cbPreviousReceiptReference'.
+6. A 'POS receipt' is created, including all collected charge-items from external and internal POS system(s), and the pay-items of the internal POS system.
 The receipt is printed and handed over to the couple.

 #### Code examples